 - Distinct Aboriginal tourism opportunities – Aboriginal cultural tourism is expanding in British Columbia, offering rich and unique experiences to visitors from around the world.

 - Strong government support for tourism – We recognize and value the role of tourism in our economy and have introduced initiatives to support growth of the industry.
-These include Destination BC, a new industry-led Crown corporation designed to market British Columbia to the world.
-Destination BC is scheduled to begin operations April 1, 2013.
-In addition, British Columbia has a five-year Strategy for Tourism in British Columbia, designed to increase visitor volume, revenue, and employment.
-The strategy focuses on four key areas: leadership through partnership and coordination, focused marketing, providing a world class visitor experience, and removing barriers to the growth of our tourism industry.
+These include Destination BC, an industry-led Crown corporation designed to market British Columbia to the world.

 Tourism Sector Snapshot